 If you are looking for great value private ear wax removal in Surbiton, our Surrey Micro Suction Ear wax Removal Clinic can be found next to Surbiton Railway Station at:

-Our prices (see below) are the best value in Surrey!Please note that treatment is by appointment only.NB Our colleagues at the location are unable to take messages or book appointments.
-Please call us on 0800 1 337 987, or book online.Due to new Covid-19 guidance from our professional body, records must be kept of the triage of all patients prior to booking, and their consent to treatment after booking.
-In order to comply with this guidance, we have adapted our booking system to incorporate these forms.
+Our prices (see below) are the best value in Surrey!Please note that ear wax removal is by appointment only.NB Our colleagues at the location are unable to take messages or book appointments.
+Please call us on 0800 1 337 987, or book online.Due to Covid-19 guidance from our professional body, records must be kept of the triage and consent of all patients.
+In order to comply with this guidance, we have adapted our booking system to incorporate a triage and consent form - after booking please check your email for details on how to complete the form as otherwise we cannot provide treatment.
 Please click here to make your booking and have your credit or debit card to hand.If you are unable to use our self-service online booking system, you can take advantage of our "done for you" service and call us on 0800 1 337 987 instead.

 What Happens At A Surbiton Ear Wax Removal Appointment

 You will find us in Surbiton near to Surbiton Station.